Updated August 5, 2020

 Dear Wine Lovers of New Jersey,

-- Write Your Legislators: Take two minutes to personalize your message below and voice your support.
+- Write Your Legislators: Take two minutes to personalize our sample message below and voice your support.

-- Join Facebook.com/FreetheGrapesNewJersey: News and updates and pending legislation.
+- Join Facebook.com/FreetheGrapesNewJersey for news and updates and pending legislation.

-- Inform Your Friends and Colleagues: Legislators really do listen to consumers and we need wine lovers to speak up.
+- Email a Link to Your Friends and Colleagues: See the email link below.
+Legislators really do listen to consumers and we need wine lovers to speak up.

 Removing this barrier to winery direct shipping won’t just help consumers.
-New Jersey stands to gain $4 million a year in new revenue from sales and excise taxes, and for license fees new wine shippers would be required to pay, according to research by Wine Institute.
+New Jersey stands to gain $6.5 million a year in new sales and excise taxes, as well as permit fees, from new winery shippers according to research by Wine Institute.

 Thank you for your support!